RedQ/redq-blog/_posts/best-wordpress-chat-plugin.md

 ---
 title: "Best WordPress Chat Plugin of 2020"
 date: "2018-09-23"
+category: "Article, Plugin"
+excerpt: Are you aware of a fact that more than 67% of users on e-commerce sites have deserted their shopping carts without confirming a checkout?
+This number is really huge.
+People have a desire that their questions should be responded to immediately and those websites lose their sales due to customers thought of uncertainty with their
 ---

-Are you aware of a fact that more than 67% of users on [e-commerce](https://www.shopify.com/encyclopedia/what-is-ecommerce) sites have deserted their shopping carts without confirming a checkout?
+\[vc_row\]\[vc_column\]\[vc_column_text\]Are you aware of a fact that more than 67% of users on [e-commerce](https://www.shopify.com/encyclopedia/what-is-ecommerce) sites have deserted their shopping carts without confirming a checkout?
 This number is really huge.
 People have a desire that their questions should be responded to immediately and those websites lose their sales due to customers thought of uncertainty with their purchases.

-Deploying a [WordPress Live Chat plugin](https://codecanyon.net/search/wordpress%20live%20chat%20plugin?ref=redqteam) is the solution for that fact and you can reassure customers at the most important moments.
+Deploying a [WordPress Live Chat plugin](https://codecanyon.net/search/wordpress%20live%20chat%20plugin?ref=redqteam) is the solution for that fact, you can reassure customers at the most important moments.
 In this article, we will try to describe the **6** **Best WordPress Chat Plugin** already available in [codecanyon](https://codecanyon.net/?ref=redqteam), these are easy to install and setup.
 Let's start the article.

 ## YoBro WordPress Multi-User Private Messaging Plugin